What are users looking for? Keys to understanding and mastering demand peaks

 - Be flexible with budget and ROAS objectives.

-- To be present at every moment of the traveler's journey.
+- To be present at every moment of the traveller's journey.

 - Use tools such as Broad Match, PMax and AI Max to multiply conversion opportunities.